artemzimovets/imagesgallery/README.md

 Hello!
-I build website with React JS where you can find any image
+Welcome to website where you can find any image

-Tech stuck used
-JavaScript
+I build this project using following technologies:

 React JS (based on hooks)
 HTML/CSS/SASS
 REST API